-Today’s filmmaking question comes from a frustrated screenwriter who needs to find people interested in investing in movies.
-Since this is a challenge faced by most filmmakers and screenwriters, I thought it would be good to provide some tips.
+Want to find people who are actively investing in movies?
+Today’s filmmaking question comes from a frustrated screenwriter who needs to find investors.
+Since this challenge is faced by most filmmakers and screenwriters, I provided some actionable tactics.

 Question: I have lots of bound ready scripts.
 I have a great desire and experience to make good meaningful movies, but I am unable to find people to fund my ideas.
 I have big and as small as $50,000. projects.
 But I haven’t met a single person who is willing to invest even such small amounts.
 Can you help me solve this problem?

 Even if you are fortunate enough to build a network of people interested in investing in movies, you will still have to make sure your business makes sense.
-You will need a very comprehensive business plan, production schedule and budget.
+You will need a Film Business Plan, production schedule and budget.
 And if this is your first feature film, you will need to hire seasoned production professionals.
 My suggestion is to make friends with a production manager and a first assistant director.
 These professionals will guide you on how to take a concept into production.

 Producing a micro-budget movie is a very good way to join the feature filmmaker club.
 But presenting a micro-budget project to someone interested in investing in movies may appear amateurish.
-Most seasoned business pros are looking for a possible return greater than interest earned in a mutual fund.
-And while a smaller budget seems like it would be an easier investment, it may represent a higher risk… Without money to hire the appropriate talent or pay for marketing, you may be presenting an easy way for someone to blow 50K!
+Most seasoned business pros are looking for a possible return greater than interest earned in common investments (like mutual funds).
+And while a smaller budget seems like it would be an easier investment, it may represent a higher risk… Without money to hire the appropriate talent or pay for pay for marketing, you may be presenting an easy way for someone to blow 50K!

 Whenever I speak at film festivals, I emphasize audience building.
 In short, your audience is your business.
 You are responsible for sourcing your own audience.
 And without an audience you have no business.
 The reason you are responsible for your audience is because distribution has changed dramatically.
 While there is still room for theatrical and (just a little) DVD distribution, the world is becoming increasingly video on demand based.